smalljvm/SmallJ/README.md

   This includes starting it in the ./Smalltalk folder, which is required.

 # Vision
-For now, SmallJ is an intended to be an educational system, as is SmallWorld by Timothy Budd.
+For now, SmallJ is an intended to be an educational system, as was SmallWorld.
-Is shows the beauty of the elegant, clean and fully object oriented Smalltalk language, to be compared to the many hybrid OO languages that are out there currently.
+Is shows the beauty of the elegant, clean and fully object oriented Smalltalk programming language, to be compared to the many hybrid OO languages that are out there currently.
 In the future, SmallJ could be expanded to being a useful scripting language for smaller tasks and for creating quick GUIs.